PreschoolKindergartenFirst Grade

 Whizki: Your Summer Anchor

-The hardest part of a screen-free summer is the 'transition times.'
+The hardest part of a screen-free summer is the “transition times.”
 Our Summer Series workbooks are specifically designed to fill those gaps.
-They provide a high-interest, low-stress 'anchor' that you can pull out anytime you need a moment of calm.
-Because they are printed workbooks only, they don't trigger the dopamine-seeking behavior of a tablet.
+They provide a high-interest, low-stress “anchor” that you can pull out anytime you need a moment of calm.
+Because they are printed workbooks only, they do not trigger the dopamine-seeking behavior of a tablet.
 They simply invite your child back into a world of focus, creativity, and meaningful learning.

 Embrace the Rhythm

-By shifting from a battle over screens to a celebration of rhythm, you aren't just surviving the summer-you are enriching it.
-These daily and weekly anchors provide the safety your child needs to truly explore.
+When you shift from a battle over screens to a celebration of rhythm, you are not just surviving the summer, you are enriching it.
+These daily and weekly anchors give the safety your child needs to truly explore.
 So, print the checklist, pick a theme, and get ready for a summer of real, tangible memories.

 Frequently asked questions